Zachlq/Professional_Portfolio/Data Engineering/PIpelines/Apache_Airflow/README.md

 # Creating An ETL Pipeline Using Apache Airflow

 #### Please note, this file was created via a virtual machine development environment, so it is unlikely to run in any localized environments upon download.
-A description of the pipeline's functionality will follow.
+A description of the pipeline's functionality will follow in lieu of a user's ability to execute the provided code.

 ## Goal: To gain learning experience with Apache Airflow by constructing and implementing a simple ordering of tasks in Airflow.